Potomac River water or watershed scenery in Maryland

 Great Falls and ledge water

-Scenic and fishy, but dangerous in high water; respect posted safety restrictions.
+Scenic and fishy, but dangerous in high water.
+Respect posted safety restrictions.

-Little Falls and metro corridor
+Little Falls and metro area

 The flow-reference reach for this page, with big-river safety and urban access considerations.